In the Beginning….

 Current UKBGF activities

+If you are considering joining the UKBGF to support our efforts to grow the game, you can find out about membership benefits and fees on the Join page.
 The sphere of influence of the UKBGF embraces many aspects of the game as played in the UK, including:

 - Providing information and help to anyone who wants to learn more about backgammon, either by means of this website (including the Resources page), social media including Facebook and Twitter, email or personal contact;